revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-A container that has objects which are ready to be used is known as an object pool.
-It helps in tracking the object which is currently in use and the total number of objects present in the pool.
-This brings down the need for creating and re-creating objects.
+A container that has objects which are ready to be used is known as an object pool.It helps in tracking the object which is currently in use and the total number of objects present in the pool.This brings down the need for creating and re-creating objects.

 </blockquote>